chaiyixiao/CryptogramTeamWork/GroupProject/Design-Team/design-discussion.md

 # Team Design

 ![Screen Shot team](media/team.png)

+The four individual designs share the most key classes (`Administrator`, `Player`, and `Cryptogram`), relations (add palyer/cryptogram, solve cryptogram, and so on), and the external utility.
+Some individual designs may lack a few features, which is explained in details one by one in the following four paragraphs.

+With few revisions made on ychai37's design, we now have our team design shown above.
+It presents all the requirements.
+The revisons made is talked and explained in the paragraph of _Desing 3 (ychai37)_.

 ## Design 1 (xliang70)

 The difference between team design and design 1 is although design 1 includes all the requirement parts, the classes could be created in a more clear way.
 If then, the developer can understand the whole design more easily.
 If more details could be marked in the UML such as some relationships between the classes should be better.

+## Design 2 (lfan42)

+Compared with th design 2, most classes are relations are the same.
+There are three main differences.
+First the player ratings class are now moved to be attributes of players.
+It's not necessary to add a class for it.
+At the same time the list of player rating is also removed, as it can be derived from attributes of players now.
+Second the list of `PlayerCryptogram` is also removed, as it can be obtained from information of game progresses of players.
+Third, a local server and a central server are added to show the working flow more clearly.

 ## Design 3 (ychai37)